BC PNP for Caregivers & ECEs

 Best for: Fully certified ECEs (NOC 42202).

-- Pros: Immediate eligibility (no need to work for 9 months first), eligible for Express Entry (faster PR), extremely low cut-off scores (often 60 pts).
+- Pros: Immediate eligibility (no need to work for 9 months first), eligible for Express Entry BC (faster PR), extremely low cut-off scores (often 60 pts).

 - Cons: Must have strict ECE certification.